1: Opening statement from senior management

 We train our staff to recognise the risks of modern slavery and human trafficking in our business and supply chains.
 All staff are supplied with a copy of the anti-slavery policy at induction and it is also published on the intranet.
-A mandatory training course is also delivered to all staff through the Access training portal.
+A mandatory e-training course is also delivered to all staff.

 7: Further actions and sign-off